iirvine/fluent-action-types/README.md

 ##API

+*ActionTypes(name, callback)*:

-*ActionTypes(name, callback)*: the main export of this package is a function you can call with a namespace string and a callback function.
-Inside the callback, you can call `this.actions(...actionStrings)` to declare a set of action types in the current namespace.
+The main export of this package is a function you can call with a namespace string and a callback function.

+*this.actions(...actionStrings)*:
+Inside the callback to `ActionTypes`, you can call `this.actions(...actions)` to declare a set of action types in the current namespace.
 All action strings within the same namespace must be unique.

+*this.namespace(name, callback)*:
+Creates a nested namespace within an `ActionTypes` callback.